tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 #### 2.1.3 Properties relating to data quality solutions

-The bdqffdq:hasSpecification object property should have an instance of a subclass of bdqffdq:DataQualityMethod as its subject.
+The bdqffdq:hasSpecification object property SHOULD have an instance of a subclass of bdqffdq:DataQualityMethod as its subject.

 An axiom places an owl:restriction on the object of the bdqffdq:hasSpecification object property as a bdqffdq:Specification.

-The bdqffdq:hasParameter object property should have a bdqffdq:Specificaiton as its subject.
+The bdqffdq:hasParameter object property SHOULD have a bdqffdq:Specificaiton as its subject.

 An axiom types the object of the bdqffdq:hasParameter object property as a Parameter.